 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Individuals £50 per session (50 mins)

-I offer a reduced price for a first session, payable on the day, and a discount for blocks of six sessions when paid in advance.
+I offer a reduced price for a first session at £35 with no obligation.
+I offer a reduced price for couples first session also.
 Payment is by cash, cheque or bank transfer (if set up prior to the session), all payable on the day of the session.

 Weekdays and evenings.
 Weekend appointments are available.

 Very happy to have a chat on the phone to see if I am the right counsellor for you - no cost and with no obligation.
 I can also talk through how counselling via the phone or Zoom is working during the COVID 19 pandemic.
 I can honestly say, it is working better than one might think, and the work is just as effective and connected.
 It really does work!